Annie Bracey Ph.D.

 Avian Ecologist

 Dr. Bracey is an avian ecologist who is interested in studying the impacts of human activities on bird populations.
-Bracey’s aim is to integrate ecology, biology, and conservation sciences to better inform management decisions associated with avian populations.
-Much of Bracey’s research is focused on conservation and management of wetland birds and waterbirds breeding in the Great Lakes region.
+The aim of her research is to integrate ecology, biology, and conservation sciences to better inform management decisions associated with avian populations.
+Much of Annie's research is focused on conservation and management of wetland birds and waterbirds breeding in the Great Lakes region.

 Education